pingcap/docs-cn/tiflash/tiflash-configuration.md

 ## PD scheduling parameters

-You can adjust the PD scheduling parameters using [pd-ctl](/pd-control.md) (the binary file in `resources/bin` in the tidb-ansible directory):
+You can adjust the PD scheduling parameters using [pd-ctl](/pd-control.md).
+Note that you can use `tiup ctl pd` to replace `pd-ctl -u <pd_ip:pd_port>` when using tiup to deploy and manage your cluster.

 - [`replica-schedule-limit`](/pd-configuration-file.md#replica-schedule-limit): determines the rate at which the replica-related operator is generated.
 The parameter affects operations such as making nodes offline and add replicas.